Dr. Kimathi Donkor

-My doctoral thesis, Africana Unmasked, led me to radically reconsider the way art is interpreted in institutional and educational settings.
-The research revealed how art has been dominated by perspectives emanating from a very narrow social basis—theorists and practitioners who were overwhelmingly male, middle-class, heterosexual and white.
+Dr Kimathi Donkor’s doctoral thesis, Africana Unmasked, led him to radically reconsider the way art is interpreted in institutional and educational settings.
+The research revealed how art has been dominated by perspectives emanating from a very narrow social basis - theorists and practitioners who were overwhelmingly male, middle-class, heterosexual and white.
 This social bias has correlated with and probably influenced a tendency to overlook or dismiss key concerns about aesthetics, identity and interpretation.

-My practice-led doctorate was completed at Chelsea College of Arts where I am a Post-doctoral Research Fellow with the TrAIN Research Centre.
-I have an MA in Fine Art from Camberwell and a BA (Hons) in Fine Art from Goldsmiths, where I also obtained my PGCE in art teaching.
-My most recent solo exhibition was at Gallery MOMO in Johannesburg, and in 2017 my work has featured in Untitled: Art on the Conditions of Our Time at the New Art Exchange Gallery in Nottingham, and at the Diaspora Pavilion during the 57th Venice Biennale.
-To learn more visit my website.
+His most recent solo exhibition was at Gallery MOMO in Johannesburg, and in 2017 his work featured in Untitled: Art on the Conditions of Our Time at the New Art Exchange Gallery in Nottingham, and at the Diaspora Pavilion during the 57th Venice Biennale.